 Did you know that some of the most impressive artefacts of the Early Christian period in Ireland are decorated with Viking motifs?

-Director of the National Museum of Ireland, Raghnall Ó Floinn, discusses how Viking art styles appear on Irish Christian artefacts such as the Clonmacnoise Crozier, the Shrine of the Cathach, and the Cross of Cong.
+Former Director of the National Museum, Raghnall Ó Floinn, discusses how Viking art styles appear on Irish Christian artefacts such as the Clonmacnoise Crozier, the Shrine of the Cathach, and the Cross of Cong.

 We also have an accompanying set of notes and resources to ruther the information in our Viking Videos.
 This can be accessed from here: Teacher's Notes for Online Resources